 Pat yourself in the back for getting here!
 But do know that just opening your Etsy shop is hardly enough to get sales and build a loyal following.
 You need to upkeep your page with solid branding and marketing materials continuously.

-Now, let’s get you an awesome logo for Etsy business to propel your credibility forward.
+Now, let’s get you an awesome, free logo for Etsy business to propel your credibility forward.

 How To Create A Logo For Etsy Business In 6 Easy Steps

-So, you need a logo for Etsy business—you’ve come to the right place!
+So, you need a free logo for Etsy business—you’ve come to the right place!

 A logo helps establish the visual identity of your Etsy business and sets it apart from other sellers in the market.
 Proper business branding gives you the opportunity to build a connection with your target audience, potentially inclining them to learn more about you.